 Generally, when I am training for a race, I follow this (very) basic schedule:

-Thursday: Speedwork!
-Intervals, or push out 3-4.5 miles at race pace (after your warm up, of course!!)
+- Thursday: Speedwork!
+Intervals, Yassos, or just push out 5-8 miles close to race pace (after your warm up, of course!!)

 I’ve learned through experience, though, that your training is only as good as your knowledge of yourself and your body.
 If you’re super sore, or tired, or your stomach is not behaving, you need to take a rest day.
 Now, I’m not saying lay on the couch all day.
 But a walk in the park or a bit of light elliptical will give you the active recovery you might need to stay on track.

 Happy trails, runners!